strodgers/epomaker-controller/README.md

 $ epomakercontroller
 Usage: epomakercontroller [OPTIONS] COMMAND [ARGS]...

-  EpomakerController CLI.
+  A simple CLI for the EpomakerController.

 Options:
   --help  Show this message and exit.

 Commands:
-  cycle-light-modes  Cycle through the light modes. list-temp-devices  List available temperature devices with detailed... send-cpu           Send CPU usage percentage to the Epomaker device. send-temperature   Send a temperature to the Epomaker device. send-time          Send the current time to the Epomaker device. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start the CPU daemon to update the CPU usage. upload-image       Upload an image to the Epomaker device.
+  cycle-light-modes  Cycle through the light modes. dev                Various dev tools. list-temp-devices  List available temperature devices. send-cpu           Send CPU usage percentage to the Epomaker screen. send-temperature   Send temperature to the Epomaker screen. send-time          Send the current time to the Epomaker device. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start a daemon to update the CPU usage and... upload-image       Upload an image to the Epomaker device.
 ```